 Gulf of Mexico headboat fishing businesses participating in the CMP and reef fish fisheries would be expected to be affected by this proposed action; however any impacts are expected to be minimal.
 This action is expected to impact the administrative procedures of participating headboat businesses and would require the submission of electronic reports on a more frequent basis than currently required.
 Information on race and ethnicity of headboat business owners and their employees is not available; however it is very unlikely that there would be a disproportionately high impact on businesses including members of minority populations, as impacts are expected to be so minimal.
-As explained in Section 5.3, the average headboat is estimated to earn approximately \$247,000.
+As explained in Section 5.3, a headboat is estimated to earn approximately \$247,000 (annual mean).
 Therefore, it is expected that there would be no impact to low-income populations as owners of these businesses are likely not in poverty.
+As discussed elsewhere in the document (such as in the Effects on the Social Environment section, Chapter 4, and Chapter 5) because the economic and social effects would be expected to be minimal to non-existent in the short-run (headboats have been reporting electronically since January 1, 2013) and positive in the long-run (more timely harvest reporting supporting improved management decisions), no adverse effects would be expected to accrue to headboat customers, or associated businesses and communities.
 Thus, no EJ concerns are expected to arise based on this proposed action.